Winter Olympics 2018: 'A tension reducer' for North and South Korea

 Sport underpinning talks

-For South and North Korea, two countries still technically at war, sport has, throughout the years, helped ease tensions on the peninsula and after a year of escalating hostility over Pyongyang's ballistic missile programme, it is next month's Winter Olympics in South Korea which has given the two countries reason to talk again.
+For South and North Korea, two countries still technically at war, sport has, throughout the years, helped ease tensions on the peninsula and after a year of escalating hostility over Pyongyang's ballistic missile program, it is next month's Winter Olympics in South Korea which has given the two countries reason to talk again.

 Last week there was a diplomatic breakthrough as North Korea called South Korea, a hotline which has been dormant for two years, and on Tuesday the two countries will hold high-level discussions in the border village of Panmunjom, having last done so in December 2015.